 USE OUR SPECIAL CODE DIGITALHEALTHCENTRAL ON WELLUE WEBSITE TO BENEFIT FROM A 10% DISCOUNT

 This fetal monitor is also a solid choice and is easy to use, even though we regret that it does not come with an App.
-It does what it has been designed for: listen to the heart of the baby and offers three modes: real-time heart display, average heart rate or manual—no bells and whistles, just a pocket fetal doppler monitor that will detect sounds.
+Instead, it does what it has been designed for: listen to the heart of the baby and offers three modes: real-time heart display, average heart rate or manual—no bells and whistles, just a pocket fetal doppler monitor that will detect sounds.

 To wrap up

-In case of doubt, always consult your obstetrician who received proper training on how to interpret a doppler and use devices that are FDA-approved.
+In case of doubt, always consult your obstetrician, who received proper training on how to interpret a doppler and use devices that are FDA-approved.